GA4 Custom Dimensions: How to Set Up and Use in 6 Steps

-UPDATED: 11/1/23 In Google Analytics 4 you need to register new event parameters as custom dimensions in order to see the data in all of your GA4 reports.
+UPDATED: 2/10/25 In Google Analytics 4 you need to register new event parameters as custom dimensions in order to see the data in all of your GA4 reports.
+Learn what that means and how to make it happen.

 GA4 custom dimensions were the single most confusing part about GA4 when I first tried learning the platform.
 That extra step of registering event parameters as custom dimensions is not intuitive.
 But once I understood them, the rest of GA4 event information began to make more sense.
-I hope that is the same for you.
-We’ll go through the process in 7 steps.
-Really the 7th step is a bonus one to see how to visualize your data.
+We’ll go through the process in 6 steps.

 1.)
 Understand the Difference Between Events and Event Parameters